This post is also available in: Français (French)

 A JEWEL IN MAURITIUS

-A paradise for golfers, anahita golf club is adelight for both amateurs and professionnals
+A paradise for golfers, anahita golf COURSE is adelight for both amateurs and professionnals

 The South African golf Legend, Ernie Els, designed Anahita Golf Club in 2008.
 His experience and victories around the world allowed him to create a course suitable for all golfers.